 More valuable items that are inside your home, including antique jewelry, silverware, guns, money, and computers aren’t covered by your homeowners insurance in Florida.
 However, it is limited and would need their own separate coverage.
 With this policy, you can choose your level of coverage and either insure your property for what it would cost to replace it or for the amount you originally paid.

 Additional Living Expenses

 In the unfortunate event that your house is damaged and uninhabitable, additional living expenses will cover you.
 You will be covered for any accommodations along with any other expenses that occur while you are away from home.
 For example, hotel stays are covered by this.
 This coverage may even stretch to restaurant bills and storage units for your personal items while your property is repaired.

 Personal Liability covers you against being sued.
 If someone gets hurt on your property or if their personal belongings are damaged and it’s your fault, they can make a claim against you.
 An example of this is if a visitor is bitten by your dog or if someone hurts themselves by playing with your knitting tools.
-This plan will cover you, and any family members currently living with you at the time the policy from https://floridainsurancequotes.net/florida-homeowners-insurance/ was taken out.
+This plan will cover you, and any family members currently living with you at the time the policy was taken out, according to https://floridainsurancequotes.net/home-insurance/mobile-home-insurance-florida/.

 Medical Payments to Others

 Whether you were at fault or not, medical payments coverage will pay any medical expenses incurred as a result of an accident at your home or on your property.
 Without this coverage, expect to receive an expensive medical bill in the event of an accident.